 - Perfect for summer

-Light brown sugar: You can use regular white sugar here too if you'd prefer, just make sure it's organic if you're based in America otherwise it may not be vegan-friendly!
+- Light brown sugar: You can use regular white sugar here too if you'd prefer.
+Just make sure it's organic if you're based in America otherwise it may not be vegan-friendly!

-Plantbased milk: coconut, oat or soya milk all work well depending on what you have to hand!
+- Plant-based milk: coconut, oat or soya milk all work well depending on what you have to hand!

-Cornflour: also known as cornstarch (yes they are the same thing!).
+- Cornflour or cornstarch (yes they are the same thing!).
 This is the thickening agent which will give us a nice rich passion fruit curd for the filling.

-Agar-agar powder: this is the setting agent which will jellify the filling making sure it doesn't ooze out everywhere once you cut into the tart.
+- Agar-agar powder: this is the setting agent which will jellify the filling making sure it doesn't ooze out everywhere once you cut into the tart.

-Coconut cream: a touch of coconut cream helps to add richness to the passion fruit curd.
+- Coconut cream: a touch of coconut cream helps to add richness to the passion fruit curd.

 (Full recipe and instructions are in the recipe card at the end of this post)

-Make a "flax-egg" by mixing together the ground flaxseed with 2½ tablespoons of water.
+Make a "flax egg" by mixing together the ground flaxseed with 2½ tablespoons of water.
 Allow to sit for 5 minutes and then add it to your food processor along with the other ingredients to make the crust.
 In your food processor, blend for a couple of minutes until the ingredients stick together to form a dough.
 If needed, you add the tablespoon of water and blend again to bring the mixture together.

-Lightly grease the base and sides of a 9.5″ tart tin with some oil or vegan butter.
+Lightly grease the base and sides of a 9.5" tart tin with some oil or vegan butter.
 The easiest way to get the crust into the pan is to split the dough in half and press one half evenly around the edges first.
-Then press the remaining dough into the base of the pan, and use a flat bottomed glass or spatula to smooth it out.
+Then press the remaining dough into the base of the pan, and use a flat-bottomed glass or spatula to smooth it out.
 Use a fork to gently prick several holes into the dough and place it in the oven to bake for about 12-15 minutes, until slightly browned.
 Once baked, allow the tart to cool to room temperature.

-If you are using fresh passion fruit, scoop the flesh and pass through a sieve to separate out the seeds.
-Use the back of a spoon to press and squeeze out all of the pulp, this can take a little bit of elbow grease to make sure you don't waste any of tat precious juice!
+If you are using fresh passion fruit, scoop the flesh and pass it through a sieve to separate out the seeds.
+Use the back of a spoon to press and squeeze out all of the pulp, this can take a little bit of elbow grease to make sure you don't waste any of that precious juice!
 You can also opt for store-bought passionfruit pulp or puree if it's available to you.

-To make the curd add the passionfruit pulp, orange juice, light brown sugar to a saucepan and simmer on a medium heat for 10 minutes.
+To make the curd add the passionfruit pulp, orange juice, and light brown sugar to a saucepan and simmer on medium heat for 10 minutes.
 The mixture will start to reduce slightly.
-Meanwhile, in a bowl make a paste with the plantbased milk, cornflour and agar-agar powder.
+Meanwhile, in a bowl make a paste with the plant-based milk, cornflour, and agar-agar powder.
 Whisk really well to remove any lumps before adding the mixture to the saucepan.
 Now you'll need to keep a close eye on the pan, whisking vigorously while the cornflour cooks out, to ensure that nothing sticks to the bottom of the pan and burns.